zaphodbeeblebrox3rd/Burst-A-Flat/README.md

 Let's start with the term "Flat".
 By flat, I am referring to a flat data file.
 This is a single file or a set of files that contain a significant amount of data for computation.

-Now, "Burst".
-"Cloud Bursting" is a buzz word that I dislike but I am using it here for a reason.
-I think that some workloads might be able to survive and thrive in a hybrid cloud and cloud bursting architecture.
-This project is meant to demonstrate examples of how this could be done.
+Now "Burst".
+It brings into mind the "Cloud Bursting" buzz word, which may actually be possible.
+What needs to happen first is to "Burst" the concept of a flat data file commonly used in computing.
+Computational data for High-Performance Computing belongs in a High-Performance Database.
+A workload that is architected thoughtfully on an infrastructure that is also architected thoughtfully can survive and thrive in a hybrid cloud and cloud bursting scenario.
+This project is meant to provide working examples of how this could be done.

 The name is also meant to be fun!
 Besides a demo of a concept, this project is a fully functional slurm playground.
-Other similar projects use containers to provide greater support for host OS and to run on the typical resources available to most machines.
-This project is a bit selfish in that it requires Ubuntu and at least 24 GB of memory.
-However I think the benefits are tremendous for anyone who wants to explore and kick the tires a bit.
-Maybe install some additional packages if you wish.
+The sacrifice that needed to be made was its ability to run on limited system resources.
+Other similar projects use containers to provide broader support for host OS and to run on the memory and CPU resources available in an average laptop.
+This project will only run on a Debian-family OS with at least 24 GB of memory.
+However I think the benefits are tremendous for anyone with a sufficient workstation who wants to explore and kick the tires, customize the environment or install some additional packages.

 Whether we are data scientists or HPC engineers we likely share some paradoxical wishes:
 1. A single source of truth on our storage